silly-lily/CTF-Writeups/2023_Cyber_Apocalypse/crypto/SmallStEps/README.md

-# Challenge
+# Small StEps
-As you continue your journey, you must learn about the encryption method the aliens used to secure their communication from eavesdroppers.
-The engineering team has designed a challenge that emulates the exact parameters of the aliens' encryption system, complete with instructions and a code snippet to connect to a mock alien server.
-Your task is to break it.
+Small StEps is a crypto challenge focusing on RSA.
+We are given an encrypted flag and an encryption scheme and need to decrypt the flag.

 # Encryption
-We notice that the encryption algorthim used is RSA with `e=3`, `p` and `q` being randoms, and `n=pq`.
+We notice that the encryption algorithm used is RSA with `e=3`, `p` and `q` being randoms, and `n=pq`.

 ````Python
 class RSA: